 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will examine four techniques useful in introducing the idea of internet addiction to teen clients.
+In this section, we will examine four techniques useful in introducing the idea of internet addiction to teen clients.
 These three introductory techniques include: Defining Addiction; Web Quiz; and Assessing the Damage.

-The opinion research corporation conducted a telephone survey to compare the percentages of internet usage among adults and teens.
-According to the survey, 66% of adults use the internet against a staggering 89% of teens.
+As of 2021, 95% of teens in the US use the internet, mostly via mobile phones.
 This new generation is developing in a time of mass consumerism and mass communication.
 Although they may feel more connected, they are in fact only connected to a world that does not reflect reality.
 This fantasy web land seduces teenagers into an escapism that can ultimately result in addiction.

 Ron, age 14, had first been introduced to the seductive power of the web through online movie message boards in which he made a completely different identity for himself.
 During the week, he would spend over eighty hours online posting on message boards and playing games.
 He would rarely sleep.
 When he finally collapsed from exhaustion one day at school, Ron had suspected that it might be an emotional problem.
 He described his lifestyle to me, and I decided to suggest that he might have an addiction to the internet.